Efficient Human-in-the-Loop Optimization via Priors Learned from User Models

 \paragraph{Rethinking personalization: From model-fitting to meta-adaptation}

-Traditional model-based personalization requires fitting a parameterized user model to each new individual, which often involves complex and error-prone user inference pipelines before any adaptation can occur \cite{beaumont2002approximate}.
-Although recent learning-based inference approaches (e.g., amortized inference~\cite{moon2023amortized, moon2024real}) have been proposed to mitigate this burden, model inference remains a challenging step to support real-time adaptation to the diverse user characteristics.
+Traditional model-based personalization requires fitting a parameterized user model to each user, which often involves complex model inverse steps before any adaptation can occur \cite{beaumont2002approximate}.
+Although recent learning-based inference approaches (e.g., amortized inference~\cite{moon2023amortized, moon2024real}) have been proposed to mitigate this challenging, model inference remains a challenging step to support real-time adaptation to the diverse user characteristics.
 In contrast, \concept adopts a different philosophy: we do not seek to model any single user perfectly.
 Instead, we train the optimizer on a broad distribution of synthetic users, enabling it to learn adaptation strategies that generalize across populations.
 At deployment, no explicit user modeling or inference is needed; the system simply adapts based on observed performance, guided by the meta-learned policy.
-This shift—away from high-fidelity modeling toward population-level diversity and meta-adaptation offers a more scalable and robust path for real-time personalization.
+This shift from high-fidelity modeling toward population-level diversity and meta-adaptation offers a more scalable and robust path for real-time personalization.